 “I’m always astonished by a forest: It makes me realize that the fantasy of nature is much larger than that of mine.
 I still have things to learn.”
 Günter Grass

-There is a Japanese expression that fascinates Germans: Shinrin-yoku.
+There is a Japanese expression that fascinates Germans: shinrin-yoku.
 We translate it to something like “bathing in forest air.”
-While in Germany, we know that breathing forest air is healthy, the idea of bathing in it, immersing oneself into it, is novel.
+While in Germany, we know that breathing forest air is healthy, the idea of bathing in it, immersing oneself into it, is considered novel.

 A blend of both

-When we build NION, we would like it to be a mixture between Shinrin-yoku and Berlin Air – we envision a visit to NION like a stroll in a magical forest: it should engage visitor’s senses sometimes in subtle, other times energetic ways.
-A place where people can bathe in a spirited, lustrous atmosphere that will coat and stay with them even after they leave it.
+When we build NION, we would like it to be a mixture between Shinrin-yoku and Berlin Air – we envision a visit to NION like a stroll in an enchanted forest: it should engage visitor’s senses sometimes in subtle, other times energetic ways.
+A place where people can bathe in a spirited, lustrous atmosphere that will coat and stay with them even after they leave.
 A place where people refresh their mind and soul, where they leave every day life behind and relax in wonder and delight.
 Urban and natural.
 Dynamic and calming.